-hazelcast.wan.map. useDeleteWhenProce ssingRemoveEvents bool Configures WAN replication for IMap on the PASSIVE cluster to remove entries using delete instead of remove and when using com.hazelcast.enterprise.wan.replication.WanBatchReplic ation as an endpoint implementation.
+hazelcast.wan.map. useDeleteWhenProce false bool Configures WAN replication for IMap on the PASSIVE cluster to remove entries using delete instead of remove ssingRemoveEvents cluster to remove entries using delete instead of remove and when using com.hazelcast.enterprise.wan.replication.WanBatchReplic ation as an endpoint implementation.
 The member which receives the event batch in the PASSIVE cluster dispatches WAN events to the partition owners as map merge and remove operations.
 When using remove operations, the old entry value is sent from the partition owner to the caller even though the caller does not use the old value.
 This can also lead to issues if the PASSIVE cluster does not contain the class definition for the entry value as the value tries to get deserialized, causing ClassNotFoundExceptions.
 You can switch to using map remove instead on the PASSIVE cluster with this property.
 This both saves the bandwidth and avoid the exceptions.
-1